 Specifications & Sizing Inquiries

 Wager is happy to help you to determine what odor control valve and system is right choice for your situation.
 Above is a specification guide for each model available.
-For a more precise determination select and submit one of the forms listed above and a Wager representative will be happy to provide you with the system that best matches to your inquiry.
+For a more precise determination of the longevity of the media for each system, please see the estimation calculator below.
+A Wager representative will be happy to get in touch with you to provide the system that best matches to your inquiry.

 Odor Control Valves & Systems Specifications